 We obviously couldn’t get enough of Isaac!

-Kiddie party and balloons aside, tears were literally flowing on my cheeks while I was post-processing that last photograph.
-It was Sunday afternoon, day after the party.
-My husband was sleeping right next to me on the couch, the rain was pouring out, and I was alone with my Lightroom, thoughts, and (day)dreams.
-It’s amazing how much love and joy can be captured in a single photograph, and how much it can awaken emotions you almost forgot you had.
+Kiddie party and balloons aside, tears freely flowed on my cheeks while I was post-processing that last photograph.
+It was a Sunday afternoon, day after the party.
+My husband was sleeping right next to me on the couch, rain was pouring down, and I was alone with my Lightroom, thoughts, and (day)dreams.
+It’s amazing how much love and joy can be captured in a single photograph, and how much it can awaken feelings you didn’t know you had.

-Once in a while, God blesses us with defining moments which make all the dragging moments in between worth enduring.
-When these moments happen, savor them, preserve them in photographs, write them down, keep them in your heart.
-You see, life has a way of making you lose sight of your dreams sometimes, making you feel weak, and tired, and impatient.
+Once in a while, God blesses us with defining moments that make the long, torturous waiting in between worth enduring.
+When you find yourself in these moments, savour them, preserve them in photographs, write them down, keep them in your heart.
+You see, life has a way of making you lose sight of your dreams sometimes, making you feel tired and impatient.
 So when that inevitable feeling of helplessness hits you, then you’ll know exactly where, and from Whom, to draw strength from.

-I never blurted this out online before, but watching Isaac laugh, and run, and smile, and hug his Mommy and Daddy makes me excited for when my husband and I get to finally have our own little one.
+I never blurted this out online before but watching Isaac laugh, and run, and smile, and hug his Mommy and Daddy makes me excited for when my husband and I get to finally have our own little one.
 How awesome that day would be.